matthewyijielu0317/Customer-Support-Chatbot/README.md

 - **Backend API Docs:** [http://localhost:8000/docs](http://localhost:8000/docs)

 You can log in with any email from `fake_customers.csv` and the passcode `12345`.
 For example: `dmadocjones0@oracle.com`.

+## Troubleshooting

+### Common Issues

+**1. CSV Ingestion Fails with Authentication Error**
+- Ensure all environment variables are set correctly in your `.env` file
+- Verify that the PostgreSQL service is running: `docker-compose ps postgres`
+- Check the logs: `docker-compose logs postgres`

+**2. Document Ingestion Fails**
+- Verify your Pinecone API key is correct
+- Ensure you've created the Pinecone index `ecomm-policies-v1` with the correct dimensions (1536) and metric (cosine)
+- Check the API logs: `docker-compose logs api`

+**3. Frontend Not Loading**
+- Ensure all services are running: `docker-compose ps`
+- Try rebuilding: `docker-compose down && docker-compose up --build`
+- Check if port 3000 is available: `lsof -i :3000`

+**4. Services Won't Start**
+- Make sure Docker is running
+- Check for port conflicts (ports 3000, 8000, 5433, 6379, 27017)
+- Try: `docker-compose down && docker system prune -f && docker-compose up --build`

 ## Development